All Episodes

 And the numbers bear him out.

-I hope that some hope that people are getting that what I've been telling you forever, these five items is what the election's about.
+I hope that's some hope that people are getting that what I've been telling you forever, these five items is what the election's about.

-Believe me, I'm gonna you're gonna hear a lot of this after Labor Day.
+Believe me, you're going to hear a lot of this after Labor Day.

 I'm just giving you a preview of coming attractions.

-Uh all right, Sarah and Greg, uh, when we come back, we had a lot to get to today.
+All right, Sarah and Greg, when we come back, we had a lot to get to today.

-Also, angel families, people that lost loved ones to illegal immigrants, are gonna tell their uh, I mean, these stories break your heart, but they're trying to warn us that it can happen to anybody.
+800-941 Sean, also angel families, people that lost loved ones to illegal immigrants are going to tell their, I mean, these stories break your heart, but they're trying to warn us that it can happen to anybody.

-What evidence does Michael Cohn have that the president knew in advance about that controversial Trump Tower meeting that his son, his son-in-law, the campaign chairman at the time, Paul Manafort had with these Russians uh leading up to the 2016 election.
+What evidence does Michael Cohen have that the president knew in advance about that controversial Trump Tower meeting that his son, his son-in-law, the campaign chairman at the time, Paul Manafort, had with these Russians leading up to the 2016 election?

-So again, at this juncture, I can only say that he was present during a discussion with junior and dad.
+So again, at this juncture, I can only say that he was present during a discussion with Jr. and dad.

-So can you say now whether in fact Michael Cohen has information that President Trump was aware either before the Trump Tower meeting that Don Jr. was part of with uh Russian attorney claiming part uh from the Kremlin with Dirt on Hillary Clinton, either the that Michael Cohn has information the president knew about it in advance or knew about it immediately after.
+So can you say now whether in fact Michael Cohen has information that President Trump was aware either before the Trump Tower meeting that Don Jr. was part of with a Russian attorney claiming to be part from the Kremlin with Derdon Hillary Clinton, either that Michael Cohen has information that the president knew about it in advance or knew about it immediately after?

-So Michael Cohen does not have information that President Trump knew about the Trump Tower meeting with the Russians beforehand, or even the president's entitled to attorney general faith in, somebody that's qualified for for the job.
+So, Michael Cohen does not have information that President Trump knew about the Trump Tower meeting with the Russians beforehand.

-And I think there will come a time sooner rather than later where it will be time to have a uh new face and a fresh force at the Department of Justice.
+And I think there will come a time sooner rather than later where it will be time to have a new face and a fresh voice at the Department of Justice.

-Clearly, uh Attorney General Sessions doesn't have the confidence of the president.
+Clearly, Attorney General Sessions doesn't have the confidence of the president.

-And uh all I can say is that I have a lot of respect for the attorney general, but uh that's that's an important office in the country.
+And all I can say is that I have a lot of respect for the Attorney General, but that's an important office in the country.

-And uh there after the election, I think there'll be some serious discussions about a new attorney general.
+And after the election, I think there'll be some serious discussions about a new Attorney General.

 All right, that was Lindsey Graham yesterday, and that made big news along with Charles Grassley.

-Uh Bob Corker, who's leaving Congress, can't stand the president, told political he feels moves are being made to bring about Sessions ouster from the Department of Justice.
+Bob Corker, who's leaving Congress, can't stand the president, told Politico he feels moves are being made to bring about Sessions' ouster from the Department of Justice.

-It's apparent to me the president's wants to do something to Attorney General Sessions, but it's also apparent that in the interim that Sessions owns him.
+It's apparent to me the president wants to do something to Attorney General Sessions, but it's also apparent that in the interim, that Sessions owns him.

-Now, I'm not sure why why does it have to be so personal, and as much as could it really just be as the Attorney General clearly doesn't like the president at this point when he said yesterday that the actions of the Department of Justice will not be improperly influenced by political considerations?
+Now, I'm not sure why it has to be so personal in as much as could it really just be as the Attorney General clearly doesn't like the president at this point when he said yesterday that the actions of the Department of Justice will not be improperly influenced by political considerations.

 Nobody's asking for political considerations.